TorbS00/StockMaster/CONTRIBUTING.md

 ## License

 By contributing to StockMaster, you agree to release your contributions under the [MIT License](https://opensource.org/licenses/MIT).
 See [LICENSE](https://github.com/YourUsername/StockMaster/blob/main/LICENSE) for more information.

-## Contact

-If you have any questions or need further clarification, please contact [YourEmail](mailto:youremail@example.com).